j-gd/movie_mood/README.md

 #### 2. Removed descriptive sentences
 Removed descriptive sentences (‘<span style="color:green">takes place in an isolated outpost in the galaxy</span>’) by vectorizing text into a space of 7 emotions and removing sentences below a threshold.

-#### 2. Removed reviewers' feelings
+#### 3. Removed reviewers' feelings

 Removed reviewers’ feelings by modeling the differences between feeling descriptions in plot (‘<span style="color:blue">the hero hates aliens</span>’) and the reviewer’s feelings (‘<span style="color:red">great movie!</span>’).

-## Other findings
+## Research steps and findings
+### Emotions correlate with star rating
-I used the star ratings associated with the reviews as a way to validate the models I developed.
-I found that feelings expressed in reviews (‘<span style="color:red">great movie!</span>’ & ‘<span style="color:blue">the hero hates aliens</span>’) correlate positively with ratings:
+I used the star ratings associated with the reviews as a way to validate my investigations.
+I found that negative emotions expressed in reviews correlate negatively with ratings, and positive emotions correlate positively with ratings:

 Reviews with strong scared feelings have lower ratings than others:
 ![Fear level of movies with top 5% fear review content, vs. others](./images/high_fear_content.png)